Saturday, June 27, 2026

 We crave transformation.

-The irony delights me because colour itself teaches patience.
+The irony delights me because color itself teaches patience.

-In colour theory, saturation attracts immediate attention.
+In color theory, saturation attracts immediate attention.
 Brilliant reds, vivid blues, radiant yellows.
 Yet painters understand that subtle greys create depth.
 Remove neutral tones and the composition loses coherence.
 Contrast requires context.

 Life employs a comparable palette.